-The Financial Investment to Become a Bookkeeper
+The Financial Investment Needed to Become a Bookkeeper

-In contrast, Bookkeeper Launch costs $1999 or $2999 (alternately 12 payments of $199 or $299) depending on whether you take the Pro or Premier course.
+Depending on whether you go to a private college or public university, the US’s average tuition cost is anywhere from $25,290 to $40,940.
+In contrast, Bookkeeper Launch costs $1999 or $2999 (alternatively 12 payments of $199 or $299) depending on whether you take the Pro or Premier course.

 What's the Time Commitment for Learning Bookkeeping?